tlvince/tlvince.github.io/_posts/2010-09-28-local-music-scrobbling.md

 ---
 title: Local music scrobbling with mpd
 date: 2010-09-28
-abstract: Logging plays from mpd to a file using mpdscribble
+description: Logging plays from mpd to a file using mpdscribble
 ---

 A [feature request][] recently [implemented][] in mpdscribble allows plays from